matttarsi/block_content_machine_name/README.md

 --------

-Enable the module and you will have the machine name field. you have to update the machine name manually (for now) for all the block_content if you are using the module in existing site.
+Enable the module and you will have the machine name field. you have to update the machine name manually (for now) for all the block_content.

 Author/Maintainer
 -----------------